geometric-intelligence/TopoBenchmark/docs/api/index.rst

 The API reference gives an overview of `TopoBenchmarkX`, which consists of several modules:

 - `data` implements the utilities to download  load, and preprocess data, among other functionalities.
-- `dataloader` implements custom data loaders.
+- `dataloader` implements custom dataloaders to generate batches from topological data.
-- `datasets` implements the classes to handle the datasets.
 - `evaluator` implements functionalities to evaluate the performances of the neural networks.
 - `loss` implements the loss functions.
 - `model` implements the classes to handle the neural networks.